Table of contents

 Note for participants in workshop L03 at Village Vacances Léo Lagrange

-Access will be on foot via rue Saume Longue, to the exclusion of all other entrances.
-Vehicles will not be allowed to enter the VVL enclosure and must park along the street or at the traffic circle 200 m before the VVL entrance.
+Access will be on foot via rue Saume Longue, Vehicles will not be allowed to enter the VVL lot and must park along the street or at the traffic circle 200 m before the VVL entrance.

 Map of Vaison-la-Romaine